DerekTurtleRoe/ares/docs/guides/import.md

 (also in the "Super Famicom" menu) to make sure the control cartridge will find the Satellaview when it starts up.
-Note that higan's Satellaview emulation is not very accurate, so the control cartridge may not work as it should.
+Note that ares's Satellaview emulation is not very accurate, so the control cartridge may not work as it should.

 Playing a memory pak on its own doesn't make much sense, it's not a standalone cartridge.
-Play a game with a memory pak slot, and choose which memory pak you want when higan asks for it.
+Play a game with a memory pak slot, and choose which memory pak you want when ares asks for it.

 For more information about the Satellaview service, a translation patch for the control cartridge